 Thesis – 6 hours

 The major consists of a minimum of 24 credit hours of coursework and 6 credit hours of thesis.
-For students pursuing a Specialization area (as detailed below), the 24 credit hours of coursework will include at least 12 credit hours of Specialization Requirements, with remaining credit hours to consist of core coursework and technical electives as approved by the Department.
-For students pursuing no Specialization area, the 24 credit hours of coursework will consist wholly of core coursework and technical electives as approved by the Department, but with a minimum of 15 credit hours taken within the Department of Civil and Environmental Engineering.
+For students pursuing a concentration area (as detailed below), the 24 credit hours of coursework will include at least 12 credit hours of Concentration Requirements, with remaining credit hours to consist of core coursework and technical electives as approved by the Department.
+For students pursuing no concentration area, the 24 credit hours of coursework will consist wholly of core coursework and technical electives as approved by the Department, but with a minimum of 15 credit hours taken within the Department of Civil and Environmental Engineering.
 Students without an Engineering undergraduate degree will be required to complete undergraduate engineering pre-requisite courses as determined by the Department.
 Contact the Graduate Director for more information.

-Common Core Courses – 3 hours minimum

-CGN 6945 2 Graduate Research Methods in Civil and Environmental Engineering

-And at least one of the following:

-CGN 6933 1 Selected Topics: Grad Structures/Materials Seminar

-ENV 6935 1 Environmental/Water Resources Seminar

-TTE 6930 1 Grad Transportation Seminar

-Specialization Requirements -12 hours minimum
+Concentration Requirements -12 hours minimum

-The Department supports M.S.C.E. specialization areas in Engineering for International Development (EFD), Geotechnical Engineering (GTL), Materials Engineering and Science (MTL), Structures Engineering (STR), Transportation Engineering (TPT), and Water Resources (WRS).
-Students may select from one of these Specializations, or may select no specialization.
+The Department supports M.S.C.E. concentration areas in Engineering for International Development (EFD), Geotechnical Engineering (GTL), Materials Engineering and Science (MTL), Structures Engineering (STR), Transportation Engineering (TPT), and Water Resources (WRS).
+Students may select from one of these concentrations, or may select no concentration.

 Engineering for International Development (EFD)

-This specialization acknowledges coursework and international field experience in the area of engineering for international development that considers issues of sustainable development, water, sanitation, and health (WaSH), gender, and society.
-This graduate specialization requires 1) coursework in global health, applied anthropology (medical, environmental, and development), and Water, Sanitation, Hygiene (WaSH) engineering, 2) a development-focused research component, and 3) a long-term overseas field experience in sustainable development as a WaSH engineer, which in most cases will form the basis of the student’s master’s thesis The international field experience allows a student to remain enrolled as a full-time student (with zero tuition/fees) and gain development experience serving with Peace Corps and Non-governmental Development Organizations.
+This concentration acknowledges coursework and international field experience in the area of engineering for international development that considers issues of sustainable development, water, sanitation, and health (WaSH), gender, and society.
+This graduate concentration requires 1) coursework in global health, applied anthropology (medical, environmental, and development), and Water, Sanitation, Hygiene (WaSH) engineering, 2) a development-focused research component, and 3) a long-term overseas field experience in sustainable development as a WaSH engineer, which in most cases will form the basis of the student’s master’s thesis The international field experience allows a student to remain enrolled as a full-time student (with zero tuition/fees) and gain development experience serving with Peace Corps and Non-governmental Development Organizations.
 Graduate s are competitive for employment in the global WaSH development field.

 ENV 6510 Sustainable Development Engineering